 Since Curtis K. Walker, the founder, is his father, he has been involved with the firm since he was a child, doing things like assembling office furniture and filing papers.

-WHY HE ENJOYS PRACTICING BANKRUPTCY LAW
+WHY I ENJOY PRACTICING BANKRUPTCY LAW

 When clients come to the office for the first time they are worried about how they are going to pay their bills and keep a roof overhead.

 When explaining to them how bankruptcy works, Andrew Walker gets the satisfaction of seeing the stress lift from their shoulders.

 Seeing people get that sense of relief is satisfying on both a personal level and a professional level.

 Andrew C. Walker’s favorite cases are those where he can help someone put behind them a life of financial uncertainty, where they do not have control of their future paychecks.

 They can begin to think about the best way to help their children through college, or what kind of neighborhood they should buy their first house in.

 BEFORE LAW SCHOOL

 Prior to entering law school, Andrew C. Walker studied Political Science, Legal Studies, and Spanish at the University of Wisconsin Madison.

 While there, he taught English and writing to high school and university students, and helped them write grant proposals for international development projects.

 This case upheld a Chapter 13 Bankruptcy debtor’s right to use the trustee’s avoiding powers in certain situations.

 In this case, the 8th Circuit Bankruptcy Appellate Panel found that the Chapter 13 debtor did have standing to use those avoiding powers.

 The debtor lived in her father’s house when she filed the bankruptcy and when he died, and she inherited partial ownership of the house.

-The chapter 7 trustee tried to take and sell the house for the benefit of the debtor’s creditors.
+The Chapter 7 bankruptcy trustee tried to take and sell the house for the benefit of the debtor’s creditors.

 This case stands for the proposition that a bankruptcy debtor can claim as exempt a house that they inherit shortly after bankruptcy so long as they are living in the house when they inherited the house.

-Note: an inheritance only becomes part of a chapter 7 bankruptcy if the debtor becomes entitled to the inheritance within 180 days of filing the chapter 7 bankruptcy.
-If you inherit something more than 180 days after filing the chapter 7, it doesn’t go into the bankruptcy.
+Note: an inheritance only becomes part of a Chapter 7 Bankruptcy if the debtor becomes entitled to the inheritance within 180 days of filing the Chapter 7 Bankruptcy.